 Any walking plan should begin with a trip to your GP.
 If you have other health issues such as heart disease, arthritis in your joints or chronic back pain, you will need to have an individualised program under the supervision of a physiotherapist or other trained specialist in this field.
 This is especially relevant if you haven’t exercised for a long time or have a significant amount of weight to lose.
 Starting off slowly and building up your tolerance will mean that you have less issues such as strained muscles.

 I don’t want to put you off altogether, however, there are some precautions to be aware of.
 If you experience any symptoms such as palpitations, severe shortness of breath or chest pain, seek medical attention straight away.
-Any muscle aches and pains can be treated by a cold pack, resting and elevating the affected leg, however anything more serious should be examined by a medical professional.
+Any muscle aches and pains can be treated by a cold pack and resting and elevating the affected leg, however anything more serious should be examined by a medical professional.
 Apart from these precautions, there is relatively very little that prevents you from starting to walk for your health.
 Walking is the best exercise for anyone with other health issues because it is less stress on your body.

 Why I started walking for health